DUII Cases With Great Results

-Client appeared to be intoxicated.
+The client appeared to be intoxicated.
 In reality, client was suffering from a diabetic reaction.
 Blood sugar level made client seem drunk.
 Not guilty!

 Client A was arrested for dangerous driving.
 He failed the field sobriety tests, and refused a breath test.
 At trial, the police officer testified that the client appeared heavily intoxicated.
 I established that the client’s apparent intoxication was actually due to his diabetic-related reaction to a blood sugar imbalance.
 The jury found my client Not Guilty.

-Aggressive cross examination of the arresting officer can reveal inconsistencies and flaws in the investigation.
+Aggressive cross-examination of the arresting officer can reveal inconsistencies and flaws in the investigation.
 Good lawyering can lead to dismissal!

 Client C was prosecuted for DUII.
 I questioned the police officer relentlessly at the trial, pointing out the numerous errors that the officer had made in his investigation of the matter.
 The jury could not agree on a verdict, so the judge declared a mistrial.
 The case was scheduled for a retrial.
 On the day of trial, the officer refused to appear in court, evidently because he did not want to be subjected to a second grilling.
 Case dismissed!

-Time and time again, good Portland DUII lawyers are able to accomplish Not Guilty verdicts for their clients.
+Time and time again, good Portland DUI lawyers are able to accomplish Not Guilty verdicts for their clients.
 The most important factor that may determine whether a case will be won or lost can be the knowledge and skill of the defense attorney.
-If you are facing a charge of DUII, make sure that you have a criminal defense attorney who is resourceful, and has a proven track record of successfully defending this type of case.
+If you are facing a charge of DUII, make sure that you have a Portland criminal defense attorney who is resourceful, and has a proven track record of successfully defending this type of case.
 Follow this link to the DUII section of our website for additional information: www.coganlawoffice.com/DUII-Driving-Under-the-Influence-of-Intoxicants/